 - A. CLASS PARTICIPATION (10%): Throughout the semester, we will read primary source materials in class and engage in discussions.
 To receive credit for each class attended, students should record at least 3 "takeaways" that you garner from each class's activities, lectures, etc. You will write these on a piece of paper with your name and date at the top and hand it in to the professor at the end of each class.
 Absences, whether excused or not, will negatively impact your grade since you're not present to participate. - B. READING QUIZZES (30%): A 10-15 question quiz will be administered via Canvas each week to determine the student's comprehension and mastery of the required reading assignments (see schedule below).
 All quizzes are open so that you can work ahead; however, you must complete the assigned reading and corresponding quiz by midnight on the evening before class according to the schedule.
 The quizzes are open book, but they are timed.
 Thus, there will be no make-up quizzes, but your two lowest grades will be dropped.
-The quizzes cover the Moreau and Tucker books only. - C. TENNENT DISCUSSION BOARDS (10%): During the designated week in the schedule, students will read four chapters from Tennent's book.
-After reading the assigned chapters, you are to select one issue/topic/statement from each chapter to discuss.
-Students are to post their thoughts in a discussion board of no more than 100-200 words for each (one for each chapter for a total of four posts).
-Additionally, you are to comment on at least one of your classmates' posts from each chapter.
-Responses should be at least 50 words (four total responses one for each chapter).
-Both the posts and the responses are due by midnight during the designated week and are necessary in order to receive full credit for this assignment. - D. MID-TERM EXAM (25%): Students are required to complete a mid-term exam covering the first half of the course during the scheduled time.
-See Canvas for details. - E. FINAL EXAM (25%): Students are required to complete a final exam covering the second half of the course during the scheduled time.
+The quizzes cover the Moreau and Tucker books only. - C. TENNENT REFLECTIVE SUMMARIES (20%): During the designated week in the schedule, students will read four chapters from Tennent's book.
+After reading the assigned chapters, you are to write four single-spaced 2 page reflective summaries for each of the chapters (i.e., four separate 2 page summaries).
+The reflective summaries should contain each of the following three elements clearly marked with headings: (1) content summary, (2) positive evaluation and negative evaluations, and (3) application.
+No cover page is necessary, but you should include your name and the chapter number at the top.
+The positive and negative evaluations as well as the application are designed to be areas where you offer your own critical reflections on the reading material.
+No footnotes are necessary, but please put page numbers in parentheses when quoting.
+Additionally, each student will be assigned a chapter and lead the class in a discussion of the material.
+The summaries must be combined into one PDF document (see YouTube if you don't know how to do this) and uploaded to Canvas by midnight on the evening before class according to the schedule. - D. MID-TERM EXAM (20%): Students are required to complete a mid-term exam covering the first half of the course during the scheduled time.
+See Canvas for details. - E. FINAL EXAM (20%): Students are required to complete a final exam covering the second half of the course during the scheduled time.
 See Canvas for details.